lorenzo-asquini/Cloud-Computing-Architecture-Project/Part1/scripts/README.md

 Run the script with `./setup_agent_measure.sh`.
 If there is a permission denied error, run `chmod 744 setup_agent_measure.sh` in order to set the permission to execute the script.

 This script will upload and run the script `remote_setup.sh` (which must be on the same folder) on the servers.
 It will ask multiple times for the SSH password if you have set a password for the SSH key.
+It may be possible that the same error relative to the incompatibilities between newlines in Windows and Linux may appear, so pay attention to the console output.

 ## Run the tests on all interferences for multiple times